-As your business grows, the idea of passing on your business to your heirs comes into play.
+As your wealth grows, the idea of passing on your wealth to your heirs comes into play.

 Every taxpayer has a $11.7 million federal estate tax exemption for 2021.
 Meaning you can leave up to that amount to your family without any taxes due.
 Married couples can take advantage of a $23.4 million estate and gift tax exclusion.
 If you pass away, your spouse is entitled to the full value of your estate, with no cap.
 However, the exemption of $11.7 million is set to expire in 2025 and will revert to the exemption of $5.49 million (with an index for inflation).